Back to Blog

 Frequently Asked Questions

 Parking situation near Estádio do Restelo?
-Parking at or immediately surrounding Estádio do Restelo for major concerts is extremely limited and often reserved.
-It is strongly advised to use public transport or pre-booked accessible parking if required.
+On-site parking at Estádio do Restelo is extremely limited and usually reserved for essential personnel and VIPs.
+Street parking in the surrounding areas is also scarce and often restricted on event days.
+It is highly recommended to rely on public transport or pre-booked alternative transportation.

 Top Tips for The Weeknd at Estádio do Restelo